Layover (EP)

-Layover (stylized as Layo(v)er) is the debut studio album by South Korean singer V of BTS.
+Layover (stylized as Layo(v)er) is the debut extended play by South Korean singer V of BTS.
 It was released on September 8, 2023, by Big Hit Music.
-The record has been described as a pop, R&B and jazz album "led by soulful tones of V's voice".
+The record has been described as a pop, R&B and jazz EP "led by soulful tones of V's voice".

 Layover comprises six songs, including a piano version of the track "Slow Dancing", all of which were accompanied by a music video.
-The videos for "Love Me Again" and "Rainy Days" were released ahead of the album's debut, while the video for "Slow Dancing" premiered alongside the album on September 13.
+The videos for "Love Me Again" and "Rainy Days" were released ahead of the album's debut, while the video for "Slow Dancing" premiered alongside the EP on September 13.

 According to Hanteo Chart, Layover sold over 1.67 million copies on its opening day, setting a new record for the highest first-day sales by any solo K-pop artist in chart history.
 It topped the component Download Albums chart and the component Digital Albums Chart.
-The album debuted at number two on the Billboard Japan Hot Albums chart and on the corresponding issue of the Oricon Albums Chart.
+The EP debuted at number two on the Billboard Japan Hot Albums chart and on the corresponding issue of the Oricon Albums Chart.
 Layover debuted at number two on the Billboard 200 in the United States, with 100,000 equivalent album units earned in its first week, making V one of the highest-charting Korean solo artists in Billboard chart history, alongside his bandmates Jimin and Suga, at the time.

 Background and release

 On August 2, 2023, it was reported that V started collaborating with NewJeans creative director Min Hee-jin for his upcoming studio project.
-Big Hit Music announced the album on their social media on August 7.
-The post was accompanied by a visualizer that included the album title and revealed the six tracks featured on the record.
+Big Hit Music announced the EP on their social media on August 7.
+The post was accompanied by a visualizer that included the EP title and revealed the six tracks featured on the record.
 According to hints dropped by Big Hit, the album will largely focus on an "R&B sound" with "elements of pop".
 Song descriptions range from R&B ("Blue", "Love Me Again" and "For Us") to "'70s romantic soul style" on the focus track "Slow Dancing".
 All of the tracks are set to arrive with their own music video.
-In an accompanying press release, Big Hit stated that V is set to "showcase amazing new performances" and will make several appearances alongside the album release.
-Upon the announcement, the singer mentioned that he wishes to "deliver" box sets of the album to his fans with "lots of love".
+In an accompanying press release, Big Hit stated that V is set to "showcase amazing new performances" and will make several appearances alongside the EP release.
+Upon the announcement, the singer mentioned that he wishes to "deliver" box sets of the EP to his fans with "lots of love".

 Music and lyrics

-Layover comprises six songs, including the single "Slow Dancing" and B-sides "Love Me Again", "Rainy Days", "Blue", "For Us", "Slow Dancing (Piano Ver.)".